Water For Everyone – an initiative of Water Charity

 Current Countries with completed WASH Mapping

-We have undertaken the extraordinary mission toward ensuring access to water for everyone.
+We have undertaken an extraordinary mission toward ensuring access to water for everyone.
 However, we cannot do it by ourselves.
 If this work is of importance to you, please contact us and tell us how you would like to help.

 First and foremost, we need Donations to implement the Projects.
 However, we also need assistance from those who currently work, or previously have worked, in the countries where we are executing projects.
 We need implementing partners and contacts with businesses and governmental entities at all levels.
 Finally, we ask for your help in spreading the word about this amazing endeavor through all of your communications channels.